-Alian Aguila, MD, is board certified in cardiovascular disease and internal medicine, with special cardiac imaging qualifications in echocardiography, trans-esophageal echocardiography (TEE) and nuclear cardiology.
+Alian Aguila, MD, is board certified in cardiovascular medicine, internal medicine and cardiac imaging modalities including echocardiography, nuclear cardiology, and cardiac CT Tomography.
 Dr. Aguila earned his medical degree in 2008 at the University of Miami Miller School of Medicine in Miami.
 He completed an internship in internal medicine in 2009 at the University of Rochester School of Medicine, where he also completed his residency in internal medicine in 2011.
 He then completed his fellowship in cardiovascular disease in 2014 at the University of Florida School of Medicine.

 In 2015, Dr. Aguila joined Memorial Cardiac and Vascular Institute and Memorial Physician Group in the Division of Cardiac Services.Related Medical Services

 - University Of Rochester, 2009, Internal Medicine

 - Shands Hospital At The University Of Florida, 2014, Cardiovascular Disease

 - Ranolazine Implantable Cardioverter-Defibrillator (RAID) Trial NCT 01215253.
 Co-investigator.
 Principal Investigators: Wojciech Zareba MD and Arthur Moss MD.
 (2012–2014)

 - University of Rochester Medical Center Cardiology Department.
 Principal Investigators: James P Daubert MD and Mehmet K Aktas MD (2008–2011)

 - Summer Internship at National Institutes of Health and National Cancer Institute.
 Maryland.
 Principal Investigator: Antonio Tito Fojo MD, PhD.
 (2005)